International Studies Quarterly 63(4): 1065–1078.

 Authors: Kelebogile Zvobgo and Benjamin A.T.
 Graham (University of Southern California)

 2019 Best Paper Award, Human Rights Section, International Studies Association

-2018 Best Faculty Paper Award, International Studies Association-West
+2018 Best Faculty Paper Award, West Region, International Studies Association

 Since the 1990s, the World Bank’s Inspection Panel and Compliance Advisor/Ombudsman (CAO) have responded to hundreds of human rights complaints filed by or on behalf of project-affected communities.
 Yet, little is known about complaint outcomes and factors that enhance the likelihood of complaint success.
 We theorize that complaints involving indigenous communities, or pertaining to involuntary resettlement and severe environmental impacts, will be more likely to result in a favorable outcome due to the Bank’s novel policies governing these issues.
 We also expect that NGO-supported communities are more likely to succeed due to organizational capacity and expertise.
 We evaluate these expectations using an original dataset of Inspection Panel and CAO complaints (1993-2017).
 We find strong support for our expectations about indigenous communities, weak support for our expectations about projects involving involuntary resettlement, and no support for our expectations about environmentally risky projects.
 We find that NGO support is strongly associated with complaint success, but cannot rule out the possibility that this effect is primarily the result of screening, rather than capacity and expertise.

 "Defending the Watchdogs: Independent Courts and Media Freedom in Illiberal Regimes"